nstamboglis/BigTechPrep/BigTech_InterviewPrep.md

 **Machine learning questions**

 * How do you interpret logistic regression?
+	*  Logistic regression provides an estimate of the probability of a variable being in a certain class (abinary variable).
+The model is estimated using a logistic function of the form p(x) = 1/ (1+e^(wx+b)), wx+b are the regression parameters.
+Individual parameters can therefore be interpreted as the expected change in log-odds given a unit variation in the parameters.
+In terms of odds-ratio we can say: increasing the predictor by 1 unit increases the probability of the positive outcome by e^w.
 * How does dropout work?
 * What is L1 vs L2 regularization?
+	* L1 (Lasso) and L2 (Ridge) are regularization methods which are used in regression models to penalize the introduction of a huge number of regressors.
 * What is the difference between bagging and boosting?
 * Explain in detail how a 1D CNN works.
 * Describe a case where you have solved an ambiguous business problem using machine learning.